git-ls-files(1) - man - phpman

 patterns.
 Patterns are ordered in the same order they appear in the file.

-3. The command-line flag --exclude-per-directory=<name> specifies a name of the file in
+3. The command-line flag --exclude-per-directory=<name> specifies a name of the file in each

-take precedence.
+precedence.
 Patterns are ordered in the same order they appear in the files.

-A pattern specified on the command line with --exclude or read from the file specified
+A pattern specified on the command line with --exclude or read from the file specified with

-file specified by --exclude-per-directory is relative to the directory that the pattern
+specified by --exclude-per-directory is relative to the directory that the pattern file

-file appears in.
+appears in.

 SEE ALSO